KPMG Spark Blog

 If you or your business meet the four following requirements, you will need to complete and file Form 1099-NEC for each recipient/payee:

-Generally, you will need five pieces of information to complete the Form 1099-NEC:
+Generally, you will need five pieces of information to complete Form 1099-NEC:

 1. Your business information (address, taxpayer ID number, etc.)